On this page

 Vincent du Vigneaud determines oxytocin's amino acid sequence and achieves the first chemical synthesis of a peptide hormone.
 Awarded the Nobel Prize in Chemistry in 1955.

-Synthetic oxytocin (Pitocin) receives FDA approval for labor induction, augmentation, and postpartum hemorrhage control.
-Becomes standard of care in obstetrics.
+Following du Vigneaud's synthesis, synthetic oxytocin (Pitocin) comes into routine clinical use for labor induction, augmentation, and postpartum hemorrhage control, becoming standard of care in obstetrics through the 1960s and 1970s.

 The 'trust game' study